osdc/FB_group_archiver/README.md

 =======
 Should run every few minutes to get updated post from group

-configuration folder
+config folder
 ======
 change the settings here

-also it has db dump
+db
+====
-import you db from this file
+import database.sql file in your db

-To-Do
+Issues
 ======
- It's posting Kippt links in ascendig order.
-Should be desecnding (New links first and old links in last)

  use request packages insead of urllib2

  see the date issue

- parse out the comments link

- give more meaningful description to kippt link

- improve regex
+ Currently not stroing the cooment links, can be done easily

+ Currently not stroing comments